Q: Does an employer have to air sample?

 Fourth, download the readings from the monitor to a computer to review the complete data results.
 More information can be found in the portable monitor’s manual on how to download the readings into a chart on your computer.
 Please note, if the readings are raw data (e.g., the portable monitor was not calibrated to the product’s calibration factor), then multiply the data results by the calibration factor to provide the actual concentration levels.

-Fifth, if any of the readings in the chart exceed the limits (e.g., glycol (40 mg cubic meter), mineral oil (25 mg per cubic meter), glycerol (50 mg cubic meter), then adjustments should be made (e.g., change the cuing and/or move the release points for the machine(s) and/or change the staging, choreography or positioning of the actors and/or stage managers).
+Fifth, if any of the readings in the chart exceed the limits (e.g., glycol (40 mg per cubic meter), mineral oil (25 mg per cubic meter), glycerol (50 mg per cubic meter), then adjustments should be made (e.g., change the cuing and/or move the release points for the machine(s) and/or change the staging, choreography or positioning of the actors and/or stage managers).
 After the adjustments are made, air sampling should be conducted to confirm the readings are below the limits.

 Q: Does the employer have to send information to Equity when the products that they are using are “water-based” fluids?